Photo by Henry Harrison Headshots, 2020

 British baritone Sam Young trained at the Guildhall School of Music and Drama, having previously studied at Bath Spa University.
 His awards include the Chartered Surveyor’s Vocal Prize at GSMD and the Bath Spa University Music Performance Award.
 He was a finalist in the Dean and Chadlington Singing Competition in 2015.

 Sam has appeared in concerts across the UK, Europe and China.
 In 2019 he performed as a soloist for Downton Abbey Live with the Chamber Orchestra of London at Highclere Castle, and again with the City Lights Symphony Orchestra at KKL Luzern, Switzerland.
 Other solo concert and oratorio credits include Brahms’s Ein Deutsches Requiem, Handel’s Messiah, Mahler’s Lieder eines fahrenden Gesellen (Opera in the City Festival), Orff’s Carmina Burana, Jesus in Bach’s St John’s Passion, Haman in Handel’s Esther, Howell’s Requiem and Handel’s Dixit Dominus.
-He has also previously sung as a member of the Philharmonia Chorus and the Britten Sinfonia Voices.
+He has previously sung as a member of the Philharmonia Chorus and the Britten Sinfonia Voices.

 Sam’s recording credits include the soundtrack of Urban Myths (Sky Arts), Bath Camerata’s The Passing of the Year (SOMM Recordings) and John Featherstone’s Te Deum.